yuzzfeng/pydtm/README.md

 The processing support distributed computing using python multiprocessing units.

+### Input structures

 Input of the data should be partitioned into grids based on a global origin and grid size.
 The number of each grid in x and y direction are then calculated in hex number in 8 digit, e.g. ffffffff_00000001.
 This step make the file name contains coordinates in global coordinate system.

-### Comparisions between reference DTM and Mobile Mapping DTM
+### Comparisions

+Following are the comparision between the DTM with different resolution.

 <div align = 'center'>
 <img src = 'img/Curb_before.PNG' height = '200px'>